goto-eof/elisys-home-automation/README.md

 Currently, Elisys Home Automation Server supports the motion, temperature, humidity and pressure sensors, so that it allows to store and retrieve the data provided by a several sensors controlled by a ESP32 device (or Raspberry Pi).
-Moreover, E.H.A.S. provides the functionality to control remotely a Relay device and to control an Alarm Clock (WIP).
+Moreover, E.H.A.S. provides the functionality to control remotely a Relay device and to control an Alarm Clock.

 In brief E.H.A.S. allows to: